 terminology was improved to keep it consistent with the EGI Glossary and ITIL definition of terms.

+In March 2012 the Operations Management Board approved the version 1.1 of the RC OLA, NGIs will disseminate and enforce the new OLA with their sites.

-Resource infrastructure OLA
+Resource infrastructure provider OLA

+The Resource infrastructure Provider OLA has been defined during the end of 2011 and the first quarter of 2012.
+The Operations Management Board approved the RP OLA at 25 October 2011 [OMB201110].

 Release notes v.
 1.0

-This is the first version of the EGI Resource infrastructure Centre OLA adopting the EGI operations terminology defined in the EGI Operations Architecture (EGI-InSPIRE deliverable D4.1).Changes to the document can now be requested by issuing a GGUS ticket.
+This is the first version of the EGI Resource infrastructure Centre OLA adopting the EGI operations terminology defined in the EGI Operations Architecture (EGI-InSPIRE deliverable D4.1).
+The main elements of this version are:

-A termination clause

-was added.
+Definition of the amendment procedure: changes to the document can now be requested by issuing a GGUS ticket.

+The termination clause says that after the end of the agreement the RP is no more part of the EGI infrastructure.

-EGI Resource Centres are no longer part of the list of involved parties (EGI.eu and the RPs are the only partners involved, and that EGI.eu represents the interests of other RPs and of the EGI RCs).
+EGI Resource Centres are not part of the list of involved parties (EGI.eu and the RPs are the only partners involved, and that EGI.eu represents the interests of other RPs and of the EGI RCs).
 RCs do not need to be involved in negotiation and approval of this document.

-The definition of Incident and Problem according to ITIL was added to the Terminology section.

-The constraint that an incident MUST be resolved in 5 days is now removed - it is just recommended (we don't have a mechanism to control and enforce this right now anyway).
-"MUST" was replaced by "SHOULD".
+Terminology section is aligned with the ITIL standards.
+An incident SHOULD be resolved in 5 days - it is a recommendation (we don't have a mechanism to control and enforce this right now anyway).

 The minimum service target (Availability/Reliability) of the NGI Information Discovery service (top-BDII) are set to 99%/99%.

-The Resource infrastructure Provider is liabile in case of low performance.
-If the service targets are not respected, the Resource infrastructure Provider is required to provide a report and a plan of improblement of the service(s) affected.
+The Resource infrastructure Provider is liable in case of low performance.
+If the service targets are not respected, the Resource infrastructure Provider is required to provide a report and a plan of improvement of the service(s) affected.

 Release notes v.
 1.1

+The second version of the document has been released to cover small incongruences between the OLA requirements and some sites specific deployment scenarios.

 Document Amendment Procedure: amendments are now requested by issuing a GGUS ticket to the service level management support unit, in order to improve traceability of requests.
 GGUS tickets replace e-mail messages sent to the OMB mailing list directly.